 Now, it’s time to wire the fixture.
-Ground wires first.
+Each lighting fixture comes with a ground wire, positive wire and a negative.
+Install the ground wires first.
 Next, secure the wires with the nuts, and tuck them into the canopy.
 Finally, place and secure the canopy.
 Refer to the wiring guide that comes in the box for more detail.

 If your chandelier has additional elements, now is the time to install or assemble them.
 Add your light bulbs and, with the flick of a switch, you’ve got light!

 If you’re still having trouble, reach out to a local showroom for help.